Bloomington Montessori School: Educating Children to be Empowered, Inspired Life-long Learners

 - A love of learning

-- Respect for ourselves, others and diverse perspectives
+- Respect for ourselves, each other, and the earth

 - Working hard and working together as a welcoming community